-Course in Year 2 provide a biblical and theological foundation and underpinning of the SCCs Course.
+Connecting to the other theology courses.
+The Luke-Acts Course and the Eccesiology Course in Year 2 provide a biblical and theological foundation and underpinning of the SCCs Course.
+Connecting to other courses in the Pastoral Theology Department like Family Ministry and Youth Ministry.
 Connecting to our personal, practical, pastoral, experiences in parishes and apostolic activities.
 There is no blueprint for building and developing SCCs.
 Spanish proverb: We create the path by walking.
 Reading and responding to the signs of the times.
 Example: Kenyan and DRC Elections in 2017.